Immunizations for Travel to Uganda

 You will probably find that some of these immunizations are not even stocked by your local health department.
 I was told to get my doctor to write a prescription for the serum needed.
 Then take the prescription to my pharmacist who will order it.
 Once it arrives, I was to take it all back to the health department and then pay them $10 per injection.
 Since only the Yellow Fever injection must be administered and authenticated (on Form PHS-731) by a recognized Yellow Fever Vaccinating Center, I have a registered nurse in my congregation give the rest of the injections at no additional cost.
 I have her record the proper information in the "Other Immunizations Received" on PHS-731.
 I go ahead and order all the serum needed for the trip and keep it in the refrigerator until the day of administration.

 The information below is good "general" advice which is a starting point in determining your own immunization plan in consultation with your health care giver, based on your specific requirements.
+Additionally, I have found the whole subject of immunizations to be a moving target as recommendations are continually refined.

 Immunization Summary Chart

-You should also visit the CDC Immunization Side Affects web page.
+You should also visit the CDC Immunization

 Yellow Fever CDC Information Sheet

-Must be recorded on PHS 731
+-Must be recorded on PHS 731

-Effectiveness: 10 years
+-Effectiveness: 10 years

-Typhoid CDC Information Sheet
+Typhoid injection CDC Information Sheet

 Two doses four weeks apart

-OR - Vivotif Berna Oral Capsule
+Vivotif Berna Oral Capsules

 Dose: One capsule every other day for four days taken approximately one hour before eating with tap water.
 Must be completed a minimum of one week before trip.

-Meninogoccal Meningitis - Menomune CDC Information Sheet
+Meninogoccal Meningitis - Menomune

 Sing dose